 Apart from our review column, the Oath focuses almost exclusively on tabletop roleplaying games.
 That “almost” means we occasionally run material dealing with other kinds of games, but they’re the exception to the rule.
 An article about a LARP probably has enough crossover with tabletop roleplaying that it’ll pass muster, if it’s good.
 An article about a boardgame, a card game, or a videogame needs to be immediately compelling to tabletop roleplayers for us to run it.

 We’ll run material on any era of play.
 Modern day, classic 1920s or 1930s, 1890s, Dark Ages, Wild West, ancient world, far future, whatever you have.
-If it’s fun and terrific, we want it.
+If it’s terrifying and terrific, we want it.

 Each issue of the Oath features many short pieces.
 These articles need to be punchy and tight.
 We don’t have room for fluff in the larger articles, of course, but in these short pieces every syllable must guide to reader to sharper, better horror gaming.